Ariel

 base that has significant breadth and depth, with technical areas of

-advanced modeling/simulation, AI, pattern recognition, data mining,
+modeling/simulation, AI, pattern recognition, data mining, robotics,

-robotics, sensors, analog/digital systems, power management, software
+sensors, analog/digital systems, power management, software development/programming/systems,

-development/programming/systems, embedded real-time applications, analog/digital
+embedded real-time applications, analog/digital signal processing, battery

-signal processing, battery technology, semiconductor processing and
+technology, semiconductor processing and packaging, and wireless systems.

-packaging, and wireless systems.
-He possesses a particular in-depth
+He possesses a particular in-depth knowledge of switching regulator

-learning methods such as Fuzzy Logic, Neural Networks, Hidden Markov
+Logic, Neural Networks, Hidden Markov Models, and Genetic Algorithms.

-Models, and Genetic Algorithms.
-Beyond technology, Mr. Bentolila has
+Beyond technology, Mr. Bentolila has significant experience in invention,

-marketing, and finance.
+entrepreneurship, business models, marketing, and finance.

 Prior